ninastoessinger/SpaceFlip/README.md

 Space Flip
 ==========

-**Update October 2014: The functionality that this extension offers is now fully internally covered by RoboFont 1.6, so there’s really no reason to install this anymore.**
+**Update October 2014: The functionality that this extension offers is now fully internally covered by RoboFont 1.6.**

 In case I’m not the only one who missed the old FontLab feature of flipping stuff upside down in the spacing window, here it is for RoboFont.
 No worries, it doesn’t mess with your outlines and only flips the view.